| |

 financial innovation consisted in not just identifying

-instruments that could carry such investments, but derivatives
+instruments that could carry such investments, but

-rushing into uncharted territory.
+associated with rushing into uncharted territory.

 The process began when developing countries were still